John McCarthy (computer scientist): Personal life

 McCarthy was married three times.
 His second wife was Vera Watson, a programmer and mountaineer who died in 1978 attempting to scale Annapurna I Central as part of an all-women expedition.
-He later married Carolyn Talcott, a computer scientist at Stanford and later SRI International.
+He later married Carolyn Talcott, a computer scientist at Stanford and later Scientific Research Institute (SRI) International.

-McCarthy declared himself an atheist in a speech about Artificial Intelligence at Stanford Memorial Church.
+McCarthy declared himself an atheist in a speech about artificial intelligence at Stanford Memorial Church.
 Raised as a Communist, he became a conservative Republican after a visit to Czechoslovakia in 1968 after the Soviet invasion.
-McCarthy died at his home in Stanford on October 24, 2011.
+He died at his home in Stanford on October 24, 2011.